Heem-dev/100-days-of-code/log.md

 Added low and high temperatures below the current temperature.
 Added titles to images so they can be read on hover.

+# Day 22, 22/1/2024.

+Styling changes to make the website responsive for mobile.